Based in | Germany |

 Address Book (Contacts)

 Mailbox.org organizes our contacts into address books that you can search.
-You can import and export contacts using CSV format.
+You can also import and export contacts using CSV format.
 We find this basic feature with most of the other secure email services we have reviewed.

 Drive (File Storage)